 The solemnity of the situation is made more understandable by a fresh review from Vodafone, which disclosed that forty-three percent of teens assumed cyberbullying was a superior issue than drug abuse.
 The survey also revealed:

 - Forty-one percent of teens said cyberbullying made them feel sad, vulnerable, and dispirited.

 - Twenty-six percent said they felt complete loneliness.

 - Twenty-one percent stay home from school due to cyberbullying

 - Thirty-eight percent don’t let their parents know that they are being hassled online.

 The reality that many children do not tell their parents or an adult about the cyber bullying is a problem that carries on to concern experts and advocates.
 Informing a parent is not only about reporting the bully so that steps can be taken, but it also aids in safeguarding the sentimental health of the child.
-The cause kids don’t tell their parents about cyber bullying may range from terror of having their lifeline detached (being shut off from the Internet) and being embarrassed of what is happening to revenge from the bully or teasing by other kids.
+The cause kids don’t tell their parents about cyber bullying may range from the terror of having their lifeline detached (being shut off from the Internet) and being embarrassed about what is happening to revenge from the bully or teasing by other kids.
 This is why offline parenting is so fundamental to a child’s online life.
 Only parents can turn this gauge around.